Sports Coach Logo Sports Coach Training Principles Fitness Components

 These nutrients will help with muscle repair.
 A post-workout meal can also help you avoid overeating later on (as you probably know, exercising often increases your appetite).

 Many people use protein shakes as their preferred form of post-workout fuel.
-Protein shakes are not the worst thing to have after exercising, but many protein powders are very low in carbohydrates, which your body needs more after exercising.
+Protein shakes are not the worst thing after exercising, but many protein powders are very low in carbohydrates, which your body needs more after exercising.

 Choose chicken breasts, lean ground beef, or ground turkey whenever you can.
 In addition to being more easily absorbed, these protein sources also have other essential nutrients and are far less processed than protein powder.